 Unsafe practices may result in withdrawal of the student from the clinical setting prior to the end of the course.

 Circumstances that result in late submission of practice work may result in the completion of a progress note.
 Repeated late submissions may result in an unsatisfactory grade.

 The Faculty and the Practice Application Specialists are committed to provide students with clinical experiences that enhance learning as well as to ensure the safety of patients in the clinical setting.
 The program is designed so that students are equipped with optimal theoretical and practical knowledge in order to provide safe care to patients.
 Students who are deemed by their clinical educator/team member as not meeting safety and/or clinical outcomes may be removed from the clinical area.
-To facilitate student success, a student may be eligible for remediation, with the goal of returning to the clinical setting and completing the course.
+To facilitate student success, a student will be given a Referral to Lab for assistance with the goal of returning to the clinical setting and completing the course.
 While this process is meant to support student success, it does not guarantee a pass in the course.

 Requisite Skills and Abilities to Attend Professional Practice Placements